-8. Italian couples stay together for longer with a national divorce rate of 18.2%
+8. Italian statistics on divorces show that Italian couples stay together for longer with a national divorce rate of 18.2%

 (Hopes and Fears)

 According to the research conducted by the Economist, Italian married couples stay together for longer than in any other country.
-The average length of marriage in Italy is between 15–18 years.
+An average Italian marriage lasts between 15–18 years.

-9. Marriage and divorce statistics also show that Russia has the highest national divorce rate — a whopping 60%!
+9. Divorce statistics also show that Russia has the highest national divorce rate — a whopping 60%!

 (World Population Review)